MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: Experiments

 \subsection{Effectiveness of GUI-Shortcut Operation}

-Based on our experimental results in Table~\ref{tab:results-masbench}, we identify three key findings:
+Based on our experimental results in Table~\ref{tab:results-masbench}, we identify four key findings.
+Additional single-app and cross-app breakdowns for representative agents are provided in Appendix~\ref{app:detailed_results}.

-\paragraph{Finding 1: Integrating a predefined shortcut knowledge base significantly enhances agent performance, thereby validating the effectiveness of the hybrid GUI-shortcut operation.} Experiments demonstrate that using just the predefined knowledge base of 88 shortcuts can significantly improve an agent's task success rate and efficiency.
-For single-app tasks, compared to the baseline T3A, MAS-T3A improves the success rate (SR) from 51.1\% to 57.6\% and reduces the token cost from 346.382k to 291.391k.
-For agents that may terminate prematurely on long-horizon tasks due to errors, such as MobileAgent-E in the Table~\ref{tab:results-masbench}, the Mean Step Ratio on Successful tasks (MSRS) provides a more accurate assessment of the efficiency gains from shortcuts.
-MAS-MobileAgent achieves an MSRS of 0.613 on single-app tasks, which is significantly lower than the baseline version's 1.058, indicating that its execution path is closer to the optimal solution.
+\paragraph{Finding 1: Integrating a predefined shortcut knowledge base significantly enhances agent performance, validating the effectiveness of the hybrid GUI-shortcut operation.} Experiments show that using the predefined knowledge base of 88 shortcuts significantly improves task success rate and efficiency across multiple agent families.
+Compared to MobileAgentV2, MAS-MobileAgent improves the success rate (SR) from 35.2\% to 63.3\%, an 80\% improvement, while reducing the token cost from 156.441k to 130.980k.
+The gain also holds for Agent-as-a-Model approaches: MAS-GLM-4.5V achieves the best overall SR of 68.3\%, and MAS-Qwen3-VL-8B improves SR from 25.9\% to 42.5\%.
+Furthermore, the Mean Step Ratio on Successful tasks (MSRS) serves as a robust efficiency metric, particularly for mitigating the impact of premature termination in long-horizon tasks.
+MAS-MobileAgent achieves an MSRS of 0.686, which is significantly lower than the baseline version's 1.122, indicating that its execution path is closer to the optimal solution.
+This also highlights the efficiency gap between current GUI-only agents and the human pure-GUI step baseline: strong GUI-only baselines remain above MSRS $=1.0$, while hybrid agents can reduce MSRS below 1.0 by bypassing GUI paths with shortcuts.
 The SR and MS results for Different-level Tasks can be found in the Appendix~\ref{app:different_level_tasks}.

-\paragraph{Finding 2: The effectiveness of predefined shortcuts is framework-agnostic and can benefit agents with different input modalities.} Experiments show that MAS-T3A and MAS-MobileAgent benefit from predefined shortcuts, regardless of whether they are based on UI Tree or screenshots.
-The reason lies in that the use of API, Deeplink, and RPA scripts is independent of the agent's perception modality.
-These scripts directly send commands to the operating system or application, bypassing the need for the agent to parse the UI layout in real-time.
+\paragraph{Finding 2: The effectiveness of predefined shortcuts is framework-agnostic, benefiting agents with different input modalities.} Experiments show that both agentic workflows based on structured UI trees (MAS-T3A) and raw screenshots (MAS-MobileAgent), as well as Agent-as-a-Model variants (e.g., MAS-Qwen3-VL and MAS-GLM-4.5V), benefit from the same predefined shortcut knowledge base.
+This independence stems from the fact that shortcut execution is decoupled from the agent's perception modality: shortcuts directly send commands to the operating system or application, reducing the need to parse the UI layout in real time.
+The results further show that General-Purpose Models adapt better to the hybrid action space, whereas specialized GUI models such as ScaleCUA do not automatically benefit without reliable shortcut selection.